adjust/marmalade_sdk/README.md

 adjust_TrackEvent(event);
 ```

-You can read more about special partners and these integrations in our [guide to special partners.][special-partners]
+You can read more about special partners and networks in our [guide to special partners.][special-partners]

 ### <a id="attribution-callback">7.
 Attribution callback

-You can register a callback to be notified of tracker attribution changes.
+adjust can also send you a callback upon change of attribution.
 Due to the different sources considered for
 attribution, this information cannot be provided synchronously.
 Follow these steps to implement the optional callback in
 your application: